Suicide Squad: The Brave and the Bold

 The original Suicide Squad first appears in The Brave and the Bold #25.
-Team members appearing in the debut issue include physicist Jess Bright; astronomer Dr. Hugh Evans; Rick Flag Jr., the team leader; and Karin Grace (Davies in #25), flight medic.
+Team members appearing in the debut issue include physicist Jess Bright; astronomer Dr. Hugh Evans; Rick Flag Jr., the team leader; and Karin Grace (Davies in #26, Grace in #37), flight medic.
 The characters have follow-up appearances in issues #26, #27 and #37-#39.
 The team's introductory story depicts them being called in to deal with a super-heated red-hued object, called the "Red Wave", which was heading toward a seaside resort and boiling the ocean along the way.
 They travel in a plane equipped with a testing and analysis lab.
 Follow-up appearances show the team dealing with a variety of challenges: a meteor storm (the radiation from which causes them to shrink), a giant serpent in the Paris subway tunnels, a giant monster that captures Karin, and a nuclear bomb.
 Issues #38 and #39 show the team encountering dinosaurs and meeting the leader of the Cyclops.

+Star Spangled War Stories

+The Suicide Squad then continued in The War that Time Forgot, published in Star Spangled War Stories #110-111, #116-121, #125, and #127-128, that introduced the characters Morgan and Mace.